- Home

 Who is the keto diet suitable for?

-As with any significant diet change, it’s always best to consult your doctor beforehand to understand any potential risks.
+As with any significant diet change, it’s always best to consult your doctor first to understand any potential risks.
 This is especially important for very low-carb keto diets.

-• People on hypo-causing medication such as insulin, sulphonylureas, and glinides.
+People on hypo-causing medication such as insulin, sulphonylureas, or glinides

 You can read more about keto diet safety guidelines and the risks involved for different groups on Diabetes.co.uk.